 Laos was a real mystery country for me before I visited.
 Landlocked between China, Thailand, Vietnam and Cambodia, Laos is the country that gets forgotten by travelers exploring Southeast Asia.
 I could see hundreds of blogs with information about Bangkok, Phuket, Ho Chi Minh, and Phnom Penh, but very few about Laos, and especially its capital- Vientiane.
 That’s why I decided to write this Vientiane travel guide.
 I’ll try to give you some useful suggestions about what to do in Vientiane, where to eat, and how to make the most out of your trip.

-The most quiet capital in the world Vientiane travel guide
+Vientiane, the most quiet capital in the world

 I’ve never quite seen a capital city like Vientiane.
 Apart from the remnants of French influence, Vientiane seemed pretty generic and too quiet for a capital.
 There aren’t big and fancy skyscrapers or shopping malls and crazy nightlife, but yet there’s this peculiar charm, especially in the sunsets next to the Mekong River.

 In Vientiane, everything happens next to the river.
 You can see an array of food and beer stalls, street vendors, musicians, and jugglers.
 All this creates a visual and aural disharmony, but still beautiful in its own way.
-You can hear it coming from everywhere: Lao pop, most probably the world’s worst, while most of Vientiane’s 600,000 people seem to be here, squeezed along the Mekong bay.
-Most of them would be eating or drinking.
-And the ones not engaged in these activities would be shouting.
+You can hear Lao pop (most probably the world’s worst) coming from every corner, while most of Vientiane’s 600,000 people seem to be here, squeezed along the Mekong bay.

 What to do in Vientiane